 The Airport does have developable land available for future expansion although trees and brush that interfere with aircraft operation currently cover the area.
 The County has been successful over the last five years in securing Federal Aviation Administration (FAA) grant funds for land acquisition, obstruction removal, runway lighting replacement, runway rehabilitation and fencing.
 Noise associated with aircraft operations is currently not a major problem.
 However, measures to minimize future noise-related conflicts between the Airport and surrounding properties will be important factors to be considered by the County in future airport development.
-Measures to be considered will include aviation easements and noise attenuation construction techniques to protect property owners from future problems.
+Measures to protect property owners from future problems.
 Little River Airport adopted a noise abatement policy developed by the Airport Advisory Committee in late 1996.
 There is an Airport Master Plan for this facility completed in February 1990 and an Airport Layout Plan (ALP) was completed in 2004, which is scheduled to be updated in 2011.